sim00507/WriteProcessMemoryDemo/README.md

 5. The program will use the `WriteProcessMemory` function to overwrite the integer with a new value (`intToWrite = 312532`).
 6. If the operation is successful, the console will display a success message.
 Otherwise, it will show an error message with the error code.

-## Program Structure

-### DummyProgram.cpp

-- The Dummy Program runs in a loop and prints the values and memory addresses of three variables:
-  - `varInt`: An integer initialized with the value `123456`.

-### WriteProcessMemory.cpp

-- The WriteProcessMemory program allows you to enter a target process's PID and memory address, then overwrites the target memory with a new integer value.
-- The program uses the Windows API function `WriteProcessMemory` to perform the memory modification.
-- After overwriting the memory, the program prints whether the operation was successful or if an error occurred.

 ## Example